flaxsearch/london-hackday-2016/README.md

 3. An absolutely minimal Solr example framework
-*Erica leading a team to try installing Solr from scratch and note down problems & issues with the examples and guidance*
+*Erica leading a team to try installing Solr from scratch and note down problems & issues with the examples and guidance* Erica and Ife gave a great talk on their experience with Solr at a previous Meetup: http://rockthecode.io/tech-events/leveraging-solr-for-website-searches-and-more/

 4. Different replicas giving different result positions *Christine leading a team to look at the issues with this*